richdevboston/Python-Examples/README.md

 # Python-Examples
-Examples of Python for teaching bioinformatics and data science
+Examples of Python for teaching data science and (maybe) bioinformatics